 The learning journey includes a mix of lightening talks, informative articles, quizzes, discussions and engaging activities to bring the different actors together.
 Two course tracks – a fast track and a full track – are there to cater individual learning needs.

 Along the course, we will introduce dedicated toolbox to support you in your journey, with the „Co-Innovation Builder“ in its center.
-On top, this MOOC carries the opportunity to qualify for scholarships for the Co-Innovation Masterclass – a MicroCredential limited to 30 participants with co-innovation bootcamps in Potsdam and Cracow, starting in 2021.
+On top, this MOOC carries the opportunity to qualify for the Co-Innovation Masterclass – a MicroCredential limited to 30 participants with co-innovation bootcamps in Potsdam and Cracow, starting in 2021.
 Get more information here.

 The course starts on 22nd of April 2020 and runs over a period of 6 weeks (4 weeks of content and 2 additional weeks of practical transfer of the content learned).
 Approximately 6 hours of work per week.
 It is designed to allow flexibility and has the possibility to do more or less, depending on your time availability and topic preferences and interests.